 Getting Started with Self-Hosted XAI Router

-The self-hosted version is functionally identical to the XAI Control cloud service, but all data and configurations are kept locally.
-It is ideal for enterprises or teams with strict requirements for data compliance and network isolation.
+The self-hosted version of XAI Router is functionally identical to the XAI Control cloud service, but all data and configurations are kept locally, making it ideal for enterprises or teams with strict requirements for data compliance and network isolation.

 1. Environment and Domain Requirements